 My doctor has recommended Connected Care (RPM).
 What does that mean?

-Connected Care, also called Remote Patient Monitoring (RPM), is a program that helps doctors who are currently treating patients with chronic health conditions to receive vital information from their patients on a regular basis.
-In most instances, a doctor may only have data from the tests run during a visit to make a diagnosis or to monitor your condition.
-However, Connected Care provides physicians with exponentially more information by sending vital data to the doctor even though the patient is at home.
+Connected Care, also called Remote Patient Monitoring (RPM), is a program that helps doctors who are currently treating patients with chronic health conditions to receive their patients’ vital information regularly.
+Previously , a doctor may only have data from the tests run during an annual or semi-annual visit to make a diagnosis and develop a treatment plan. .
+However, Connected Care provides physicians with exponentially more information by sending vital data to the doctor, even though the patient is at home.

 How does Remote Patient Monitoring help healthcare

 Remote Patient Monitoring is changing the way healthcare practitioners care for their patients.
 Afterall, healthcare providers often try new techniques…Read More